Berklee College of Music Data & Information Overview

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Berklee College of Music, see our tuition and fees and room and board pages.

 Student Loan Debt

-How Much Money Do Berklee College of Music Graduates Make?students who graduate from Berklee College of Music with a bachelor's degree go on to jobs where they make an average salary of $30,300 in their early years.
-Unfortunately, this is 24% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do Berklee College of Music Graduates Make?bachelor's degree recipients from Berklee College of Music make around $34,452 per year during the early years of their employment.
+This is about 19% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of Berklee College of Music

 Contact details for Berklee College of Music are given below.